theprimepackage/csis202-junit-tests/README.md

 - `git config --global user.name "[Your Name]"`
 - `git config --global user.email "[Your email]@georgefox.edu"`

+## Installing Git
+- To intall git first download it from [here][3].
+- Then run it.
+In the installation window after the GNU General Public License page, make sure that unser Windows Explorer integration that "Git Bash Here" is checked.
+- Click Next.
+Then choose whether to run it from Git Bash (Basically a terminal window like in linux) only or from the Windows Command Prompt as well.
+I personal like to have both options.
+- Click Next.
+You can read this section about line endings but I just move along.
+- Click Next.
+Yes use MinTTy&mdash;its a pretty terminal emulator.
+- Click Next.
+- Click Next.
+Install the difftool if you want.
+It is use to compate the differences between two files (I believe) I haven't used it before
+- Click Install.
+Finally...

 ## Important note about using git
 When editing a file in the repo, **make sure that you always push changes when done editing the file!!!**
 If you do not do this and someone else comes onto the repo and makes changes to the same file, when you go to push your changes the